andrastantos/anacron/docs/cpu_latte/pinout.rst

 This allows for up to 8 blocks, a total of 128 DMA channels.

-NOTE: because we depend on bus 'pre-charge', we can't 'burst' cannel queries, that is, only a single CAS cycle is allowed.
+NOTE: because we depend on bus 'pre-charge', we can't 'burst' channel queries, that is, only a single CAS cycle is allowed.

 Sound engine
 ------------